xrettle/WFGY/TensionUniverse/BlackHole/Q042_dark_energy_and_cosmic_acceleration.md

 * Encoding parameters:

-  * the same admissible model library and `Tension_DE` definition as in Experiment 1, fixed in advance.
+  * the same admissible model library and `Tension_DE` definition as in Experiment 1, fixed in advance and not tuned after inspecting mock `Tension_DE` values.

 *Protocol:*